momentohq/public-dev-docs/docs/cache/develop/api-reference/sorted-set-collections.md

 # Sorted set collections

 A sorted set in Momento Cache is a collection of unique elements with a value (String, Byte[], etc.) and score (signed double 64-bit float) pair.
-The elements in the item are ordered by the score.
+The elements in a sorted set are ordered by score.

 ![A diagram of luggage as sets, but organized and stacked nicely.](@site/static/img/sorted-sets.jpg)